Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 We consider isospin symmetric nuclear matter at zero temperature and finite baryon density as a mixture of (quasi-)free quarks and nucleons.
 Along the lines of~\cite{McLerran:2018hbz}, we assume that chiral symmetry is broken to set the quark mass $m_Q = m_N / N_c$ as in the constituent quark model with no internal motion.
 The hard-core repulsion among nucleons is incorporated via the excluded volume prescription \`a la van der Waals, where the system volume is substituted by the available volume $V \to V (1-n_N/n_0)$~\cite{Rischke:1991ke,Vovchenko:2015vxa}.
 Here $n_N$ is the nucleon number density, and $n_0 \equiv 1/b$ is the limiting density.
 The baryon and energy densities consist of nucleon and quark contributions \eq{ n_B &= n_N + n_Q, \\ \varepsilon &= \varepsilon_N + \varepsilon_Q. }

 The nucleon and quark contributions to $n_B$ and $\varepsilon$ depend on momentum space configurations for nucleons and quarks, which should respect the Pauli exclusion principle.
-Due to the coinciding spin-isospin degeneracies of nucleons and quarks, $d_N = d_Q = 4$, the momenta of deconfined and confined quarks cannot overlap.
+Due to the coinciding spin-isospin degeneracies of nucleons and quarks, $d_N = d_Q = 4$, the momentum levels occupied by deconfined quarks are unavailable to confined quarks, and vice versa.
 The equilibrium configuration at fixed baryon density $n_B$ is obtained through the minimization of energy $\varepsilon$.
 In the following, we consider quarkyonic and baryquark configurations.

 \paragraph{\bf Quarkyonic matter.}

 In the quarkyonic scenario, the quarks occupy the Fermi sea up to the Fermi momentum $k_F^q = k_F/N_c$ surrounded by a shell of nucleons with momenta between $k_F$ and $k_F + \Delta$.
 The quark and nucleon densities read \eq{ n_Q &= \frac{2}{\pi^2} \, \int_0^{k_F/N_c} \, dk \, k^2 = \frac{2 \, k_F^3}{3 \pi \, N_c^3},\\ n_N &= \frac{n_N^*}{1+n_N^*/n_0}, } with \eq{ n_N^* & = \frac{2}{\pi^2} \, \int_{k_F}^{k_F+\Delta} \, dk \, k^2 = \frac{2 \, [(k_F + \Delta)^3 - k_F^3]}{3\pi}. }